Argus LogoPLARV

 Accepting schedule annotations to align phase boundaries with the actual intended structure of the training run.

-Cross-run DQI population scoring
+Cross-run ADQI population scoring

 Contextualizing scores against a population of similar runs to produce actionable percentiles.